 Are You Preparing?

 Are you getting prepared for this greatest of all events?
-Have you been seeking God daily for Him to prepare you, purify you, cleanse you from every spot, every blameful thing, to fill you with His Spirit and cause His own fruit to blossom in your life?
-Are you putting off the things of this very temporary world and taking hold of the things of heaven, eternal things?
+Have you been seeking God daily, daily, for Him to prepare you, purify you, cleanse you from every spot, every blameful thing, to fill you with His Spirit and cause His own fruit to blossom in your life?
+Are you putting off the things of this very temporary world and taking hold on the things of heaven, eternal things?